artehe/Netimobiledevice/README.md

 # Netimobiledevice

-Netimobiledevice is a .Net Core implementation for working with all iOS devices (iPhone, iPad, iPod) as well the plists that they use.
+Netimobiledevice is a pure C# implementation for working with iOS devices (iPhone, iPad, iPod).

 - [Netimobiledevice](#Netimobiledevice)
     * [Features](#Features)